MTrab/energidataservice/README.md

   * Will automatically add VAT to the prices, depending on the country selected.
 * Show prices in cent
   * Convert prices to be displayed as cents
+* Prices in hourly intervals
+  * Use price be hour instead of 15 minutes interval.
+Use if your electricity contract is calculated on hourly cost.
 * Decimals
   * Round the prices to this number of decimals
 * Price calculated in